Nikecow/leap/README.md

 ### Design choices:

+- Use Jackson for mapping as it is a performant library with nice features
 - Use BigDecimal for currencies and durations for extra precision
 - A flexible IntervalReading parser to accommodate for imperfect readings
 - Use ZonedDateTime for hourly reports to account for timezones